explodes/ezfacebook/README.md

 # EZ-Facebook Django Utils (for django 1.3+)

 * Under Development, not for production *

 _The exact framework is TBD, to allow multiple facebook apps to be used in a single site.
 This may or may not be a popular feature, let me know what you think..._

 The purpose of this package is to make facebook integration with web apps used as page tabs, web apps,

+The current "apps" are context, helpers, and user...

 ## Context